OldChenHAHA/HyLink-Game/README.md

 # HyLink-Game
-Hylink game for testing RF signal strength
+Hylink game for testing RF signal strength in RaspberryPi platform.

 ## How to use
 Type "make" in terminal to compile